Technigo/project-express-api/README.md

 # Express API Project

 This is the first backend project I did.
-I created an API in Node using Express.
+I created an API in Node using Express to shows winners of Golden Globes.

 ## The problem